SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 This will start the app generation.\
 When done, a dialog appears asking for opening the app in a new workspace.\
-Close the dialog by clicking the cross icon in the top right corner since we don't want to have the workspace root set to the newly created app folder inside the CAP project.
+Close the dialog by clicking the cross icon in the top right corner since the workspace root should not be switched to the newly created app folder inside the sample service project.

 ![close new ws](../ex1/images/image181.png)